-Most of our clients, ranging from 3 years old to some in their 70s, have completed their treks with almost no exercise or training.
-Some fitness and strength levels will be helpful, though, to make an adventure vacation more enjoyable.
+Most of our clients, ranging from 3 years old to some in their 80s, have completed their treks with almost no exercise or training.
+Some fitness and strength levels will be helpful to make an adventure vacation more enjoyable.
 If you want to be better prepared for a trek in the Himalayas, this is a suggested training regime to help you develop for such undertakings.
 Please seek your doctor and a local gym trainer’s advice and further guidance.

 Trekking requires training, such as stretching, cardiovascular, endurance, and muscle conditioning exercises.
 It is beneficial to hike with a backpack.
-Having a stable physical shape is one of the most beneficial aspects of a high altitude trek.
-It would help if you planned to progressively ramp up your speed, duration (time and distance) during your training.
-During the Himalayan trek, you will undoubtedly walk in the altitudes.
-So some form of altitude conditioning is also advisable.
+Having a stable physical shape is one of the most beneficial aspects of a high-altitude trek.
+It would help if you planned to progressively ramp up your speed and duration (time and distance) during your training.
+During the Himalayan trek, you will undoubtedly walk in the altitudes, So some form of altitude conditioning is also advisable.

 Ideal activities include running, walking on an inclined treadmill, doing stair master training, trail running, working on a cross-trainer, walking up and down hills, or participating in step aerobics classes.
 Biking, rowing, and swimming are good cardiovascular options for the early stages of your training.
-Make sure that you include spinal-loading cardiovascular exercise as you get closer to your trekking vacation.
+Make sure to include spinal-loading cardiovascular exercise as you get closer to your trekking vacation.

 Training with free weights and machines will give you the primary function; strength specific to trekking will help a lot in the mountains.
 Exercises such as lunges, squats, step-ups, pull-ups, rowing, pushups, and bench presses will help you with the strengthening condition.

 Conditioning for Trekking